sayhiben/awesome-playdate/README.md

 #### Lua

+- [Learn X in Y minutes, Where X=Lua](https://learnxinyminutes.com/docs/lua/) - A succinct Lua cheatsheet for developers with experience in other languages like Python.

 ##### Playdate SDK
 Panic plans to publish two versions of their SDK: a high-level API for Lua, similar to LÖVE (see below), and a lower-level C library for applications with higher performance needs.